Protecting the future with the UN's 17 SDGs

 other positive impacts on the world

-Good governance is a global issue that involves everyone, individuals, businesses and communities: the search for good practices passes through a system of effective control of the conduct of business and politics.
-Therefore, compliance with treaties and codes of conduct, which permeate all SDGs, are relevant.
+Good governance is a global issue that involves everyone-individuals, businesses, and communities: the pursuit of good practices passes through an effective system of monitoring the conduct of business and politics.
+Thus, compliance with treaties and codes of ethics that permeate all SDGs are relevant.

 Recommendations